36th G8 summit: Canada 2010

-Anticipating the G8 summit, Prime Minister Harper explained that "Huntsville is a jewel in the Canadian Shield and an ideal location for this gathering of world leaders."
+Anticipating the G8 summit, Prime Minister Stephen Harper explained that "Huntsville is a jewel in the Canadian Shield and an ideal location for this gathering of world leaders."
 When the G8 meets in Ontario in 2010, Harper said, "Our international guests will be charmed by the uniquely Canadian beauty of the region."
 The summit was one of several events hosted by Canada, with several other international events taking place in the country in the same year, including the 2010 Winter Olympics and the 2010 G20 Toronto summit.
 The summit was the second time it has occurred with an Olympic event in the same country.
 The 14th G7 summit was held Toronto and in the same year as the 1988 Winter Olympics in Calgary.

 Planning

 Budget

 In March 2009, summit manager Gérald Cossette projected: "Organizing a G8 event is like moving from a beast to a ballet.
 Now it's a beast; but by the time the summit unfolds, it's going to be a ballet."

-The Canadian government announced in February 2009 that it expected to invest $50 million in hosting the G-8 summit.
+The Canadian government announced in February 2009 that it expected to invest $50 million in hosting the G8 summit.